project-akri/akri/docs/proposals/opcua.md

 list”.<sup>1</sup> A LocalDiscoveryServer is a DiscoveryServer implementation, which usually runs on a host at the URL `opc.tcp://localhost:4840/UADiscovery` for TCP.<sup>2</sup> An LDS maintains a list of all servers that have **registered with it**, which are usually servers running on the same host.
-An operator can specify a list of DiscoveryURLs for LDSes in the OPC UA Configuration.
+An operator can specify a list of DiscoveryURLs for LDSs in the OPC UA Configuration.

 **Note**: Agent's `OpcuaDiscoveryMethod::standard`, which does both of the discovery via Server DiscoveryURLs and discovery via a Local Discovery Server listed above, only supports